Full Coverage Auto Insurance

 If you backed into something, would it be covered by comprehensive or collision?

 A lot of people throw around the term full coverage auto insurance.
 A friend, a family member, or even your insurance agent may have said it before.
-Technically-speaking, full coverage car insurance doesn’t exist.
+Technically-speaking, full coverage auto insurance doesn’t exist.
 But it’s important to know what it means to most people.

-One of my trainers drilled into my head “there’s no such thing as full-coverage insurance – there’s no such thing as full coverage insurance”.
-Still, consumers everywhere use the term.
-So my purpose is to help you understand what it is, what it’s not, what it does, and whether you need it on your auto insurance policy.
+One of my insurance trainers drilled into my head “there’s no such thing as full coverage auto insurance – there’s no such thing as full coverage auto insurance”.
+Still, consumers everywhere use the term “full coverage auto insurance”.
+So my purpose is to help you understand what full coverage auto insurance really is, what it’s not, what it does, and whether you need it.

 Question #1: What is Full Coverage Auto Insurance?